The Ocean Literacy Project: action for the blue economy

 The Ocean Literacy Project was founded by Professor Leanne Hepburn, a marine scientist and educator, with over twenty years of experience at the intersection of science, education, and sustainability.

 Leanne’s career began in the field, studying coral reefs and community resilience across the Caribbean and Southeast Asia.
 Through two decades in academia, she became a leading advocate for transforming how we teach and understand our relationship with the Ocean.
-As Professor of Education and Environment at the University of Essex, she developed an interdisciplinary BSc in Global Sustainability, directed research teams, and contributed to pioneering work on regenerative growth.
+As Professor of Education and Environment at the University of Essex, she developed an interdisciplinary BSc Global Sustainability, directed research teams, and contributed to pioneering work on regenerative growth.

 Now an honorary Professor at Essex, Leanne’s focus is on turning knowledge into practical, fundable tools that create measurable impact for people and the planet.
 She founded the Ocean Literacy Project to bridge the gap between scientific understanding and everyday action, scaling Ocean literacy from classrooms and communities to boardrooms and international policy.